benc-uk/smilr/README.md

 #### [ARM Deployment Templates](./azure/templates)

-# DevOps CI/CD Pipeline
+# DevOps & CI/CD
-Automated CI/CD Pipeline has been created using Azure Pipelines.
-This automatically builds the various components as containers and releases them to Azure for testing.
-To view the status of these builds & releases, you can visit the Azure Devops Public Project
+Automated CI/CD pipelines have been created using Azure Pipelines.
+These automatically build the various components as containers and releases them to Azure for testing.
+The current status of these builds & releases is shown below

 | Automated Build | Status |
 |---|---|